1. Overview of Gunsens

 Once added, the Gun Sensor will appear as a red pin on the floor plan, which can be dragged to the desired position.

-Fig. 4-4 Positioning a Gun Sensor.
+Fig. 5-4 Positioning a Gun Sensor.

-5. Inviting Members to Your Gunsens Account
+6. Inviting Members to Your Gunsens Account

 The Gunsens App is designed to effectively manage and respond to threat alerts by using a structured membership system.
-Different users play different roles in ensuring safety, from receiving notifications to managing alerts, Gun Sensors and SOS Remotes.
+Different users play different roles in ensuring safety, from receiving notifications to managing alerts, Gun Sensors and SOS Buttons.

 Owners: